-Waitomo is a tiny, fairly unpopulated area but is a tourist magnet due to the Waitomo Glow Worm Caves.
-The drive to Waitomo is incredibly green and scenic, and the area offers some great bush walks through rainforest environments.
-We took a different approach to seeing the famous Glow Worms by taking a black water rafting tour through the caves.
-If you’re in the area also make sure to pop over to the Ortorohanga Kiwi House and Native Bird Park to see the national bird!
+Waitomo is a tiny, fairly unpopulated area but is a tourist stop due to the Waitomo Glow Worm Caves.
+The drive to Waitomo is incredibly green and scenic (like most of this amazing country!), and the area offers some great bush walks through rainforest environments.
+We took a different approach to seeing the famous Glow Worms by taking a awesome black water rafting tour through the caves.
+If you’re in the area also make sure to pop over to the nearby Ortorohanga Kiwi House and Native Bird Park to see the national bird!

 How to Get There

 Waitomo is on North Island near the west coast, about a 2.5 hour drive south of Aukland.
 The drive between Waitomo and Rotorua takes about 2-2.5 hours, depending on how many times you stop and take pictures (we stopped a lot!).

 - Otorohanga Holiday Park – There are places to stay in Waitomo near the caves, but the prices are a little steep due to the frequent tourist visits.
 We opted to stay 10 mins down the road at Otorohanga Holiday Park.
 There were cool metal pod rooms for $69 NZ that had bunk beds with a double sized bottom bunk and single top bunk.
 They also had a heater, fridge, the park offered free parking, an hour of free wifi, and bathroom and kitchen facilities.
 We were pretty happy with it.
 Just make sure to keep your heater on low overnight if it’s cold.
 We were there in December but the metal pods cool down very quickly overnight with the heater off.
 You can book a metal pod at the Otorohanga Holiday Park online here.